Guidelines to help you choose your Plane's Power System:

 Watts / lb Watts / kg

-2. Choose a preferred voltage (cell count) and pack capacity for the chosen power and flight time.
+2. Choose the supply voltage (# of cells in series) and pack capacity for the chosen power & flight time.

-3. Choose a prop that fits the plane and will fly it the way you want - often as big diameter as it fits
+3. Choose a prop that fits the plane and will fly it the way you want - often as big diameter as it allows for

 affects its ability to handle power.
 For the same weight, the motor with higher efficiency is able to handle more power.

-5. Find a motor in that power range that has the Kv to achieve the power desired with the chosen props
+5. Find a motor in that power range with the Kv suitable for the chosen prop & voltage to achieve the desired

 Motor Kv: